doglex/lss/README.md

 list **size** of file/**folder** in the current working directory, while operating system can not provide folder size

+features:
++ high performance using goroutine
 + sort from big to small
-+ also list count of files
++ list count of items concurrently
 + auto skip permission errors